 If you are looking to remove a name from a mortgage, it’s important that you speak with an expert mortgage broker in Leeds as soon as possible, to ensure the smoothest transition.
 Obtaining specialist mortgage advice in Leeds will definitely be of use to you.

-It is best that you approach an expert Mortgage Advisor in Leeds to talk about your situation to see how they can help.
-Prior to proceeding, the named party that you are looking to remove will need to show that they are to live comfortably with one income.
-This can be a difficult part of the process, especially if a party is refusing a name to be removed.
+Prior to going ahead with the process, whoever will be the remaining party will need to show that they are to live comfortably with one income.
+This can be a difficult part of the process, especially if the other party is refusing to have their name taken off.